 GRE Magoosh Flashcards is a brilliant way to enhance vocabulary.
 It will help you master the 1000 most important GRE words through flashcard games.
 Learning can be done on their website and mobile phone apps available for iOS and Android.

 5. Learn from reading

 This is what most people will tell you – read books, newspapers, articles, and magazines.
 It’s the most common way to learn new vocabulary.
 Reading will not only help you in knowing the words but also the situation where it can be used.
 From every word first, try to figure out the meaning from its context then look the words up.

 6. A Word A Day

-An email newsletter which sends pronunciation, meaning, etymology, notes and usage for a new word, everyday.
+An email newsletter that sends pronunciation, meaning, etymology, notes, and usage for a new word, every day.
 “The most welcomed, most enduring piece of daily mass e-mail in cyberspace.” – The New York Times.

 7. Test Yourself

 When you have done enough learning, take a test.
-Testyourvocab offers a quick 3 part test – first part with a handful of words to decide basic vocabulary level, second part with a larger but narrower collection of words and last one, a survey to collect statistical information.
+Testyourvocab offers a quick 3 part test – the first part with a handful of words to decide basic vocabulary level, the second part with a larger but narrower collection of words, and the last one, a survey to collect statistical information.